Cybersecurity Checklist for Carriers

 Why the freight industry is targeted

-- Big Payouts: These scams can be very profitable for criminals.
-If they can steal login information from carriers, brokers, or shippers, they can impersonate legitimate companies and steal payments made during transactions.
+- Big Payouts: These types of scams are profitable for criminals.
+If they steal your login information, they can pose as a real company and intercept to steal money from financial transactions.

 Phishing

-Over 90% of cyber attacks start with phishing.
+More than 90% of cyberattacks start with phishing.
 Cybercriminals use email to trick you into revealing sensitive information.
-These emails can be incredibly convincing, often appearing to come from a familiar website, a trusted company, a coworker, or even your boss.
+These emails can be incredibly convincing, often appearing to come from a familiar website, a trusted company, a co-worker, or even your boss.
 The key to not falling for these scams is education.
 By understanding their tactics, you can respond with caution and protect yourself from becoming a victim.

-In phishing emails, the cybercriminal might ask for the following:
+In phishing emails, the scammer might ask that you provide any of the following information:

 - Date of birth